 Meaning: Brat

-In anime, whenever I heard ‘…gaki’, I always associated it with ‘brat’ because this term was usually used when the character is annoyed and calling the younger party this term.
+In anime, whenever we heard ‘…gaki’, I always associated it with ‘brat’ because this term was usually used when the character is annoyed and calling the younger party this term.

 This term is often used with people who are younger than the speaker.
 Why yes, you could also use this term in a dispute with your younger sibling(s).